ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a high near 84.
-Southwest wind around 7 mph.
-Chance of precipitation
+         <h3>This Afternoon</h3>Showers and thunderstorms before 3pm, then a chance of showers and thunderstorms.
+Mostly cloudy.
+High near 83, with temperatures
-         is 50%.<br></div>
+         falling to around 81 in the afternoon.
+Southwest wind around 8 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms.
 Partly cloudy.
 Low around 72, with temperatures rising to around 74 overnight.
 South
-         southwest wind 2 to 6 mph.
+         southwest wind 2 to 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">